Karratha

 Karratha's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Karratha.
-Mortality rates and chronic condition prevalence were low across both young and old age cohorts.
-Private health cover was exceptionally high at approximately 73% of the total population (14,057 people), compared to 56.4% across Rest of WA and 55.7% nationally.
+Analysis of health metrics shows strong performance throughout Karratha, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Both young and old age cohorts show low prevalence of common health conditions, and the rate of private health cover is exceptionally high at approximately 73% of the total population (14,057 people).
+This compares to 56.4% across Regional WA.
+The national average is 55.7%.

-The most common medical conditions were asthma and mental health issues, impacting 6.3 and 5.9% respectively.
-82.1% declared themselves completely clear of medical ailments, compared to 69.3% across Rest of WA.
-Karratha has 2.4% of residents aged 65 and over (453 people), lower than the 19.2% in Rest of WA.
-Health outcomes among seniors were particularly strong, ranking even higher than the general population nationally.
+The most common medical conditions in the area are asthma and mental health issues, impacting 6.3% and 5.9% of residents, respectively, while 82.1% declared themselves as completely clear of medical ailments compared to 69.3% across Regional WA.
+The area has 2.4% of residents aged 65 and over (453 people), which is lower than the 19.2% in Regional WA.
+Health outcomes among seniors are particularly strong, with national rankings even higher than the general population.

 Frequently Asked Questions - Health